majianjia/nnom/docs/A Temporary Guide to NNoM.md

 However, single layer instances cost huge amount of memories(100~150 Bytes), while activations are relativly simple, mostly have same input/output shape, a few/none parameter(s)...

-Therefore, to reduce the complexity, the "actial"(activation tail) is added to each layer instance.
+Therefore, to reduce the complexity, the "actail"(activation tail) is added to each layer instance.
+If a layer's Actail is not null, it will be called right after the layer is executed.
 Actail takes activation instance as input.
 The model API, `model.active()` will attach the activation to the layer's actail.

 ~~~
 // attach act to target_layer, return the target layer instance.